The Black and White Minstrel Show: Final years

-The BBC1 television programme was cancelled in 1977 as part of a reduction in variety programming, though a series of specials were broadcast in 1978, after which the series was taken off the air for good.
+The BBC1 television programme was cancelled in 1977 as part of a reduction in variety programming and amid the accusations of racism, though a series of specials was broadcast in 1978, after which the series was taken off the air for good.
 The stage version toured continuously from 1960 until 1987, with a second company touring Australia and New Zealand from 1962 to 1965, 1969 to 1971, and 1978 to 1979.
 Having left the Victoria Palace Theatre, where the stage show played from 1962 to 1972, a second show toured almost every year to various big city and seaside resort theatres around the UK, including the Futurist in Scarborough, the Winter Gardens in Morecambe, the Festival Theatre in Paignton, the Congress Theatre in Eastbourne and the Pavilion Theatre in Bournemouth.
-This continued every year until 1989, when a final tour of three Butlins resorts (Minehead, Bognor Regis, and Barry Island) saw the last official Black and White Minstrel Show staged.
+This continued annually until 1989, when a final tour of three Butlins resorts (Minehead, Bognor Regis, and Barry Island) saw the last official Black and White Minstrel Show staged.
+A charity group that "replicated" the TV show, the Angus Black and White Minstrels, conducted a stage show in Arbroath, Scotland, authorised by the The Black and White Minstrel Show's producers, beginning in 1960 and only discontinued blackface in 2005; it ceased operations in 2019.

 Legacy

 In a 1971 episode of The Two Ronnies, a musical sketch, "The Short and Fat Minstrel Show", was performed as a parody of The Black and White Minstrel Show, featuring spoofs of various songs.
 An episode of the BBC comedy series The Goodies ("Alternative Roots"), spoofed the positive reception of The Black and White Minstrel Show, suggesting that any programme could double its viewing figures by being performed in blackface, and mentioning that a series of The Black and White Minstrel Show had been tried without makeup.

 The Are You Being Served? episode "Roots" featured a storyline in which Mr. Grace's lineage was traced in order to perform an appropriate song and dance for his 90th birthday.
 The result was a number that parodied The Black and White Minstrel Show by having the male performers in blackface, while the females (excluding Mrs. Slocombe) were not.

 In 2023 the BBC broadcast a documentary presented by the actor David Harewood and the historian David Olusoga about the pernicious influence of blackface minstrelsy in promoting racial stereotypes and anti-black racism in Great Britain.
-The documentary used the BBC’s own The Black and White Minstrel Show as a focus of discussion, and was heavily critical of it.
+The documentary used the BBC's own The Black and White Minstrel Show as a focus of discussion, and was heavily critical of it.